Les Fugitifs: Plot

 After serving a five-year sentence for 14 bank robberies, Jean Lucas (Depardieu) is released from prison.
 He intends to end his criminal lifestyle.
-On his release day, when he goes to the bank to open an account, François Pignon (Richard), who takes too much time robbing the bank, allowing the police to appear, kidnaps him and accidentally shoots him in the leg.
-However, Lucas' former nemesis, police commissioner Duroc (Maurice Barrier), doesn't believe he is a hostage, given his record.
+On his release day, as he goes to the bank to open an account, he finds himself in the midst of a bank robbery committed by bumbling amateur François Pignon (Richard).
+François takes too much time robbing the bank, allowing the police to appear, kidnaps Jean and accidentally shoots him in the leg.
+Lucas' former nemesis, police commissioner Duroc (Maurice Barrier), doesn't believe he is a hostage, given his record.
 Lucas forces François to go to the police and confess to so that Lucas would be cleared but, once they arrive, the police mistake Lucas as the robber, forcing him to escape.
 François follows, and ends up taking him to Dr. Martin (Jean Carmet), a senile veterinarian friend of his late father, to treat his wound.

-François was a former chief of sales at a textile factory which went out of business three years previously, leaving him unemployed, and his daughter Jeanne (Anaïs Bret) has refused to speak since the death of François' wife around that time.
-Not wanting to leave his daughter, he asks for Lucas' help to create a new identity for him so that he can leave the country.
+François was a former chief of sales at a textile factory which went out of business three years before, leaving him unemployed, and his daughter Jeanne (Anaïs Bret) has refused to speak since the death of François' wife around that time.
+François had initiated the bank robbery because he was desperate for money to raise his child.

+Unwilling to leave his daughter, François asks for Lucas' help to create a new identity for him so that he can leave the country.
 Reluctantly, Lucas contacts his old friend Labib (Jean Benguigui), asking him to provide one.
 Upon meeting, Labib informs François that his price for a new passport has now changed from 2,500 Francs to 500,000.
 As François only made away with 84,000 Francs from the robbery, Labib calls Lucas, threatening to take François to the police if Lucas doesn't get him the money within 24 hours.

 With Jeanne in tow, Lucas steals a van and crashes into Labib's bar, rescuing François.
 François then signs a confession for Lucas to present to the police to show Lucas' innocence.
 Lucas suggests to François that he turn himself in, as he could get away with just one year in prison.
 As he prepares to leave, Jeanne, who has come to care for Lucas, asks him to stay and, when Lucas refuses, runs off.
 François and Lucas chase her and see her run into a park, where a stranger takes her to the police.
 Witnessing the police take away his daughter, François decides to kidnap her and leave the country.
 Lucas suggests that he turn himself in and face the one-year jail time, promising that he'll visit Jeanne in the meantime.